student@hack3rs:~$ cat security-onion-vs-diy-blue-team-stack.md

 prerequisites

-This can be a major advantage for labs and teaching because students can focus on workflows and evidence interpretation instead of spending all their time integrating components.
+Students can focus on triage workflows and evidence interpretation instead of spending all their time debugging log parsers and pipeline configurations.

 2. What a DIY Stack Teaches Better

-Start with Security Onion or a simple integrated lab if your goal is to learn workflows, triage, and how multiple tools support each other.
-Move to DIY projects later when you want to understand architecture, tuning, and pipeline ownership more deeply.
+Start with Security Onion or a simple pre-integrated lab if your goal is learning workflows, triage, and how the components interact.
+Move to a DIY build when you want to understand architecture, data pipeline ownership, and tuning at the component level.

 platform-choice-checklist

-• $Keep the first setup small and documented.
+- $Keep the first setup small and document every component and data path.

-• $Prioritize telemetry quality and triage process over platform complexity.
+- $Prioritize telemetry quality and triage discipline over stack complexity.